sidristij/dotnetbook/en/LifetimeManagement/2-Disposable.md

     {
         this.handle = handle;
     }

-"
-"// This method is necessary to work with IntPtr directly.
+    // This method is necessary to work with IntPtr directly.
 It is used to
     // determine if a handle was created by comparing it with one of the previously
-// determined known values. "
-"Pay attention that this method is dangerous because:
+    // determined known values.
+Pay attention that this method is dangerous because:
+    //
-// –if a handle is marked as invalid by SetHandleasInvalid, DangerousGetHandle
+    //   – if a handle is marked as invalid by SetHandleasInvalid, DangerousGetHandle
-// it will anyway return the original value of the handle."
+    //     it will anyway return the original value of the handle.
-"// –you can reuse the returned handle at any place.
+    //   – you can reuse the returned handle at any place.
 This can at least
-// mean, that it will stop work without a feedback. " "In the worst case if
+    //     mean, that it will stop work without a feedback.
+In the worst case if
-// IntPtr is passed directly to another place, it can go to an unsafe code and become a vector for application attack
+    //     IntPtr is passed directly to another place, it can go to an unsafe code and become
-// by resource substitution in one IntPtr
+    //     a vector for application attack by resource substitution in one IntPtr [ResourceExposure(ResourceScope.None), ReliabilityContract(Consistency.WillNotCorruptState, Cer.Success)]
-"
-"[ResourceExposure(ResourceScope.None), ReliabilityContract(Consistency.WillNotCorruptState, Cer.Success)]
     public IntPtr DangerousGetHandle()
     {
         return handle;